 The author is very grateful for the leadership and support by Luca De Fraia, Deputy Secretary General, ActionAid Italy.
 He has been a leader in mobilizing CSO perspectives on the development of TOSSD and its political implications for development cooperation.
 I have worked closely with Luca as an official CSO observer for the International TOSSD Taskforce along with Jennifer del Rosario-Malonzo of IBON International.
-Both Luca and Marc Cohen, of Oxfam America, have contributed substantially to the analysis that informs these Briefing Notes as well as the earlier papers mentioned above.
+Luca as well as Marc Cohen and Karen Hirschfeld, of Oxfam America, have contributed substantially to the analysis that informs these Briefing Notes as well as the earlier papers mentioned above.